PatientPing/terraform-aws-bastion/README.md

 Syncing users from OneLogin supported with onelogin_sync=true with the following requirements:
 1. SSH Keys stored in a user custom attribute called 'sshPublickey'.
-2. OneLogin credentials stored in SSM Parameter Store parameters /bastion/onelogin_id and /bastion/onelogin_secret.
+2. OneLogin credentials with Read perms stored in SSM Parameter Store parameters /bastion/onelogin_id and /bastion/onelogin_secret.

 Known issues